webplatform/docs/css/properties/list-style/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=CSS
-|Description=The following example sets two different values on the [[list-style property]] of two separate lists.
+|Description=The following example sets two different values on the [[css/properties/list-style]]  property of two separate lists.
 The first list has '''list-style''' set to <code>"outside url('bullet.png')"</code>.
 The second list has '''list-style''' set to <code>"inside circle"</code>.

-This example uses '''ul''' and <code>UL.compact</code> as selectors in an embedded (global) style sheet to define the styles of two different unordered lists.
-For <code>UL.compact</code> to override the image that is set with the '''ul''' selector, you must explicitly set the '''image''' attribute to '''none'''.
+This example uses <code>ul</code> and <code>ul.list2</code> as selectors to define the styles of two different unordered lists.
+Note that for <code>ul.list2</code> to override the image that is set with the <code>ul</code> selector, you must explicitly set the '''image''' attribute to '''none'''.
 |Code=ul {
  list-style: outside url('http://docs.webplatform.org/w/images/3/3f/bullet.png')
  }